jkasaudhan/beautiful-jekyll/_posts/2017-02-20-techniques-to-optimize-a-webpage.md

 ---

 In this post I would like to mention about the techniques which can be applied to reduce the loading time of a webpage.
 There are several optimization techniques that can be used to boost up the performance any webapplication.
+I have covered a brief introduction for each techniques rather than a detailed description.
 If you know about other optimization techniques other than the techniques listed below, please let me know through the comment section on the bottom of the page.
 I would love to know more about the optimization techniques.